intel/media-delivery/README.rst

   http://localhost:8080/vod/hevc/WAR_TRAILER_HiQ_10_withAudio/index.m3u8

 These streams can be supplied as an input to the demo command lines described below.
-Mind however that HEVC streaming miпht not be supported by some client applications, for example, web browsers.
+Mind however that HEVC streaming might not be supported by some client applications, for example, web browsers.

 If you want to run a client on some other system rather than host, make sure